Penguin-Spy/replugged-plugin-template/README.md

 This is an unofficial template for [replugged](https://github.com/replugged-org/replugged) plugins, **without** Typescript support or linting!
 it still supports bundling the plugin into an `.asar` and installing it into Replugged automatically when files change.
+It also supports JSX, albeit with some slightly more specific syntax (tags must be enclosed in parenthesis that come after "return" or "=", and you have to be careful with curly braces inside inline-javascript)

 this was created for personal use because:
 - i hate the computer telling me what code i can and can't write
-- trying to type a Discord mod is fundamentally flawed and annoying
+- trying to type a Discord mod is somewhat annoying
 - idk it sounded kinda fun

 ## Prerequisites